Department of the Environment and Heritage, 2005

 - control the manufacture, import, export and use of synthetic greenhouse gases that are used to replace ozone depleting substances, to give effect to Australia’s obligations under the United Nations Framework Convention on Climate Change

-- promote the responsible use of ozone depleting substances and synthetic greenhouse gases to minimise their impact on the atmosphere.
+- promote the responsible use of ozone depleting substances and synthetic greenhouse gas to minimise their impact on the atmosphere.

-The Act establishes a licensing system to enable Australia to meets its requirements under the Montreal Protocol to phase out the use of ozone depleting substances, and establishes consistent requirements for synthetic greenhouse gases that are used to replace ozone depleting substances.
-The Act:
+- licensing—the Act establishes a licensing system to enable Australia to meets its requirements under the Montreal Protocol to phase out the use of ozone depleting substances and establishes consistent requirements for synthetic greenhouse gases that are used to replace ozone depleting substances:

-- prohibits the import, export or manufacture of chlorofluorocarbon (CFCs), halons (halon 1211, 1301 and 2402), carbon tetrachloride, methyl chloroform, bromochloromethane and hydrobromofluorocarbons (HBFCs) without an essential uses or used substances licence
+- prohibits the import, export or manufacture of chlorofluorocarbon (CFCs), halons, carbon tetrachloride, methyl chloroform, bromochloromethane and hydrobromofluorocarbons (HBFCs) without an essential uses or used substances licence

-- establishes a system of controlled substances licences and reporting requirements for the import, export or manufacture of hydrochlorofluorocarbons (HCFCs), methyl bromide, hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs) consistent with Australia’s obligations under the Montreal Protocol and United Nations Framework Convention on Climate Change
+- establishes a system of controlled substances licences and reporting requirements for the import, export or manufacture of hydrochlorofluorocarbons (HCFCs), methyl bromide, hydrofluorocarbon (HFCs) and perfluorocarbon (PFCs) consistent with Australia’s obligations under the Montreal Protocol and United Nations Framework Convention on Climate Change

-The Act establishes administrative fees for licences issued under the Act, with the fees set under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995.
-The Act also establishes the Ozone Protection and Synthetic Greenhouse Gas (SGG) Account to allow revenue from the licensing system, import levies and the National Halon Bank to be directed towards the cost of the Act’s administration; ozone depleting substance phase-out programmes; emission minimisation programmes; and the operation of the National Halon Bank.
+- establishes administrative fees for licences issued under the Act, with the fees set under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995.
+The Act also establishes the Ozone Protection and SGG (Synthetic Greenhouse Gas) Account to allow revenue from the licensing system, import levies and the Halon Bank to be directed towards the cost of the Act’s administration; ozone depleting substance phase-out programmes; emission minimisation programmes; and the operation of the Halon Bank

-The Act creates regulation-making powers to allow the Australian Government to develop end use controls on purchase, sale, handling, storage and disposal of ozone depleting substances and synthetic greenhouse gases.
+- creates regulation-making powers to allow the Australian Government to develop end-use controls on purchase, sale, handling, storage and disposal of ozone depleting substances and synthetic greenhouse gases.

-Licences for controlled substances, used substances, essential uses and pre-charged equipment are granted for a period of up to two years and stay in force until the end of the licensing period in which they are granted.
-The current licensing period ends on 31 December 2007.
+Controlled substance, used substance and pre-charged equipment licences are granted for a two-year period and stay in force until the end of the licensing period in which they are granted.
+The current licensing period ends on 31 December 2005.

 |Type of licence||Number|

-The Ozone Protection and Synthetic Greenhouse Gas Regulations 1995 permit the use of methyl bromide as a feedstock (a feedstock is an intermediate substance which is used to manufacture other chemicals).
-Three permits for this were issued in 2005–06.
+On 3 May 2005 the Ozone Protection and Synthetic Greenhouse Gas Regulations 1995 were amended to permit the use of methyl bromide as a feedstock (a feedstock is an intermediate substance which is used to manufacture other chemicals).
+Two permits for this have been issued.
 These permits are issued on a calendar year basis.

 Australia’s imports of ozone depleting substances remain below the limits set through the Montreal Protocol.
-Bulk imports of ozone depleting gases into Australia during the 2005 calendar year amounted to an equivalent of 233 ozone depleting potential (ODP) tonnes, a decrease of 64 ODP tonnes from 2004.
+Bulk imports of ozone depleting gases into Australia during 2004 - 05 amounted to an equivalent of 547.85 ozone depleting potential (ODP) tonnes, an increase of 43.45 ODP tonnes over the previous year.
+This is due to an increase in methyl bromide imports for use in quarantine and pre-shipment fumigations, reflecting new international quarantine requirements and an easing of the drought conditions.
 The import of ozone depleting refrigerants, solvents and fire extinguishing agents remained in line with the structured quota reduction system.
-In addition, an estimated 67.01 ODP tonnes of ozone depleting refrigerants were incorporated in pre-charged equipment imported in 2005.
+In addition, an estimated 50.1 ODP tonnes of ozone depleting refrigerants was incorporated in pre-charged equipment imported during the year.

-Imports of bulk synthetic greenhouse gases into Australia during the 2005 calendar year were in the order of 1 733.2 kilotonnes of carbon dioxide equivalent, while synthetic greenhouse gases incorporated in pre-charged equipment were in the order of 3 808 kilotonnes of carbon dioxide equivalent.
+Imports of bulk synthetic greenhouse gases into Australia during 2004 - 05 were in the order of seven million tonnes of carbon dioxide equivalent, while synthetic greenhouse gases incorporated in pre-charged equipment were in the order of 3.9 million tonnes of carbon dioxide equivalent.

-The Act provides for licence and exemption application fees to be levied.
+The Act provides for licence application fees to be levied.